 So Bruce stands up his two

-beards dates at the basketball game, steals a joke from Tim Burton’s Batman while he’s at it, and runs off to Arkham.
+beards dates at the basketball game, steals a joke from Batman ’89 while he’s at it, and runs off to Arkham.
 Which has conveniently been sealed off to the police since Joker blew up the only bridge.

 Now, obviously, the Joker’s trademark poison can’t be lethal in a kid’s show, and fair’s fair – I think any seven- or eight-year-olds in the audience at the time would’ve been pretty spooked by this.
 Me, I find that I prefer the (usually) subtler grins of Joker victims from That Other Show; I don’t believe that realism is the best option for every facet of Batman (and I kind of hate how Chris Nolan instilled that thinking in a whole generation of Bat-fans), but it usually is for the horror-inspired elements.

-We then get our first unobscured look at the Joker.
+We then get our first clear look at the Joker.

 Okay, there’s a lot to hate about this design, starting with the fact that it drop-kicks every ounce of subtlety out the closest window.
-I know that subtle usually isn’t a word you think of when it comes to the Joker, but I’m of the opinion that it’s always a part of the best Joker portrayals.
+I know that subtle usually isn’t a word anyone associates with the Joker, but as far as I’m concerned, it’s vital to all the best portrayals.
 For maximum punch, there should be some part of him that gives off an air of non-homicidal-clown-ness – be it Cesar Romero’s grandfatherly grace, Jack Nicholson’s chubby, jovial (if slightly gross) uncle, or Heath Ledger’s slurring bum who seems like he couldn’t even tie his own shoes.

 That said, this isn’t even close to the worst that Mistah J’s seen.

-Even people who like their Jokers a little more demonic accused this of being different for the sake of being different, but I have to admit – the straitjacket makes a fair amount of sense, and as a kid I was always enamored by how his sleeves seemed to be longer than his entire body.
+Even people who like their Jokers a little more demonic accused this of being different for the sake of being different, but I have to admit – the straitjacket is a neat touch, and as a kid I was always fascinated by how his sleeves seemed to be longer than his entire body.
 Batman ruins that about two minutes later, but still…

 Hem.
 Moving on.
 Joker (mockingly?) accuses Batman of being a straggling inmate, and gives his nom de crime while he’s at it.
 Now, That Other Show never really covered Batman & Joker’s first meeting (viewers were apparently supposed to see the show as a soft tie-in to the Burton movies), but this show’s depiction of it actually touches on some fairly sophisticated themes… if with as much subtlety as the Joker’s design.
 I know – seasoned Bat-fans these days are justifiably sick to death of hearing about how “OMG BATMAN AND JOKER R 1 AND THE SAME!!!!1!”, but it’s still a rather high concept to introduce to young’uns.